 Doubles the reconstruction strength without altering stiffness (1)

-Stretches like natural tendon and ligament
+Stretches like natural soft tissue

 Permits natural motion